run2bizdocs/documentation/en-us/docs/4biz-helium/processes/demand/use/import-demand-attibute-data.md

 title: Import demand attribute data
-Description:Is intended to import the demand attribute data.
+Description: It's intended to import the demand attribute data.
 # Import demand attribute data

 This functionality is intended to import the demand attribute data.